 Assuming the web server is located on 192.168.1.1, a simple example INI is shown in Figure 7:

 Using the example HTTP server configuration above and a simple Two Channel configuration with two UDP IGMP Multicast streams, as well as the example “lineup.json” file from Figure 6, a minimal channel lineup file could look as follows:

 * Assuming json file located on your local HTTP server so it can be served from http://192.168.1.1/lineup.json.

 It is advised that you confirm the STB can GET the lineup.json file from your web server by attempting to download it using your PC’s web-browser.

-For Engage configuration the INI file is replaced by the user-friendly “Add/Remove Parameters” feature in the Group Details area in Device Management and also dropdown menus for the “Target Application” (APP).
+For Orchestrate configuration the INI file is replaced by the user-friendly “Add/Remove Parameters” feature in the Group Details area in Manage and also dropdown menus for the “Target Application” (APP).

 Added USB Provisioning Info